absurdSquid/bueller/README.md

 Help by Pham Thi Dieu Linh from the Noun Project

-Thumbs Up by Pham Yaroslav Samoilov from the Noun Project
+Thumbs Up by Yaroslav Samoilov from the Noun Project

 Drum Top by Artem Kovyazin from the Noun Project